Argonne-National-Laboratory/BCUS/README.md

 Test installation by downloading the TestInstall directory and running the testinstall.bat or testinstall.sh file This script will test Sensitivity Analysis, Uncertainty Analysis, and then Bayesian Calibration scripts.

-* The Uncertainty Analysis test will generate and run 3 models using RunManager
+* The Uncertainty Analysis test will generate and run 3 models
-* The Sensitivity Analysis test will generate and run 6 models using RunManager
+* The Sensitivity Analysis test will generate and run 6 models
-* The Bayesian Calibration test will generate and run 6 models using RunManager
+* The Bayesian Calibration test will generate and run 6 models

 ## Documentation